javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/10-class-inheritance/3-class-extend-object/solution.md

-The answer has two parts.
+First, let's see why the latter code doesn't work.

-The first, an easy one is that the inheriting class needs to call `super()` in the constructor.
+The reason becomes obvious if we try to run it.
+An inheriting class constructor must call `super()`.
 Otherwise `"this"` won't be "defined".

 So here's the fix: